-Sea Grant programs need to coordinate and work together regarding submissions that have Principal Investigators from multiple states and that can be funded cooperatively by multiple Sea Grant programs.
+All Sea Grant programs are now on the same funding cycle and would like to coordinate and work together regarding submissions that have Principal Investigators from multiple states and that can be funded cooperatively by multiple Sea Grant programs.
 If you are interested in submitting a regional or multi-state proposal, you must contact NYSG's assistant director, Cornelia Schlenk, and your co-PIs must contact their state Sea Grant director(s) prior to submission.
 It is critical that submitters be familiar with, and comply with, the due dates and processes as specified by their state's Sea Grant program.